Crying boy sits on his dad's lap as his father comforts him.

 5. Schedule quiet time every day

-While kids need fun to lighten their moods, Morrison emphasizes the need to also decompress with individual quiet time scheduled into every day.
+It’s also important to decompress with quiet time scheduled into every day, Morrison says.
 This time could be when kids nap, read, colour, or do a puzzle.
-You can set the stage by teaching kids to meditate, and starting quiet time with a few minutes of stillness and deep breathing together.
+You can set the stage by teaching kids to meditate or simply start quiet time with a few minutes of stillness and deep breathing together.

 6. Keep kids away from the news

-As much as we want to keep up to date on how the fight against the virus is going, it’s best that parents keep the news to a minimum to eliminate any extra potential anxiety, Morrison says.
-Likewise, try to limit how often you talk about the virus with other adults when children are in earshot.
+As much as we want to keep up to date on what’s happening in the world, it’s best that parents keep the news to a minimum around their kids to eliminate any potential anxiety.
+Likewise, try to limit how often you talk about distressing or upsetting news events with other adults when children are in earshot.

 7. Focus on your own mental health